project-bitmark/pfennig/doc/tor.md

 	HiddenServicePort 19265 127.0.0.1:19265

-The directory can be different of course, but (both) port numbers should be equal to your bitmarkd's P2P listen port (9265 by default).
+The directory can be different of course, but (both) port numbers should be equal to your pfennigd's P2P listen port (9265 by default).

 	-externalip=X   You can tell bitmark about its publicly reachable address using this option, and this can be a .onion address.
 Given the above